AnnaVargova/AutomationShield_wiki/HeatShield.md

 The project was inspired by 3D printing, from which an aluminum block (thermal block) was used and allowed for the simple installation of a temperature sensor (NTC thermistor) and a heating patron.
 The maximum working temperature of the Heatshield was set at 80°C. Due to safety features, a specific safety box had to be designed to eliminate the risk of injury.
 HeatShield is part of an [AutomationShield](https://www.automationshield.com) project group for Arduino.

 # 3D VISUALIZATION
 3D model was designed in software CATIA V5R20 (student freeware version).
 Arduino UNO 3D model was used and downloaded from [here](https://grabcad.com/library/arduino-uno-r3-shield-in-description-1).
+The entire assembly of the HeatShield 3D model is available [here](https://github.com/richardsalini/HeatShield/files/1939152/HeatShieldAssembly.zip).

 ![3d](https://user-images.githubusercontent.com/38358320/38812667-413d8e94-418d-11e8-9dc3-1854140b5a3a.jpg)